Lambeaux/T3/README.md

 # T3
-Tic-Tac-Toe example for my amazing girlfriend who's learning Java.
+Tic-Tac-Toe example for any new programmer who's learning Java.